dimitri4788/notes/gitTutorial.md

 $ git config --global user.name "My Name"
 ```
 status
+- To show differences between the index file (basically your working copy/repo) and the current HEAD commit.
 ```sh
 # Will display the branch, untracked files, changes and other differences
 $ git status